Khalsa Darbar records: Daftar-i-Fauj

 The Daftar-i-Fauj records relate to the army.
 This category of records consists of pay-rolls of the cavalry, infantry, and artillery of the Sikh Empire's military forces, from which information can be deduced about the composition and strength of it.
 Even the salaries of blacksmiths and beldars attached to the military are noted in the records.
 Conclusions can also be made about the caste-background of the military and the dominance of various castes.
 For example, until 1813 the military was mainly composed of Hindustanis, Gurkhas, and Afghans, with Jat Sikhs being a smaller element.
 After 1818, Punjabi Hindus, Sikhs, and Muslims became predominant in the Sikh Empire's military.
-It is important to note that membership of the Sikh military was not restricted to any particular caste or class.
+Membership of the Sikh military was not restricted to any particular caste or class.
 The records also reveal the names generals, colonels, and commandants of the Sikh military forces.
 The records reveal that in 1811, the Sikh Empire's military consisted of 2,852 infantry and 1,209 artillery.
 By 1845, these figures had risen to 70,721 total, with 53, 962 infantry, 6,235 cavalry and 10,524 artillery.
 The infantry and cavalry was 60 percent composed of Sikhs, 20 percent Muslims, and 20 percent Hindu.
 The artillery regiments were dominated by Muslims, with some being commanded by European officers.
 The total military expenditure amounted to 12,796,482 rupees, which was around a third of the annual revenue of the empire.
 The records note the date of transfers from one military unit to another, and removals by death, desertion, or dismissal.
 The pay-roll records and the jama' kharch (income and expenditure) records reveal the expenditures for the three branches of the military but also notes the income from rents of shops in regimental bazaars, revenue earned from selling the property of men dying without heirs, and a return of the in'ams or awards bestowed upon infantry officers on the occasions of Dussehra and Diwali.